alexeyinkin/eb-1a/1-process/README.md

 Don't copy mine, find your address [here](https://www.uscis.gov/forms/all-forms/direct-filing-addresses-for-form-i-140-immigrant-petition-for-alien-worker).

-The petition was sent with United States Post Service, priority mail.
+The petition was sent with the United States Post Service, priority mail.
 They gave me a tracking number.